ihsn/sdcAppDocs/installation.rst

 In order to install the latest version of the *sdcMicro* package, type the command :code:`install.packages("sdcMicro", dependencies = TRUE)` in the console and press enter to execute (cf. :numref:`fig24`).
-The first time you are installing R packages, a prompt will ask you to select a CRAN mirror (server) to install the package from.
+The first time you are installing *R* packages, you will be prompted to select a CRAN mirror (server) to install the package from.
 Since the packages on all mirrors are identical, you can choose any of the locations.
-The sdcMicro package itself uses functionality from a set of other R packages (e.g., *haven* for reading files in different formats).
+The *sdcMicro* package itself uses functionality from a set of other *R* packages (e.g., *haven* for reading files in different formats).
 By specifying the dependencies argument to TRUE, these dependencies will automatically be installed too.

 .. code-block:: R